aajonusnet/aajonusnet/md/Books/The Recipe for Living Without Disease.md

 where salmonella-infected children lived.
-They found that salmonella was widespread with concentrations in 38% of the homes on unsuspected places, such as doorsteps, vacuum cleaners, refrigerators, and a pet lizard.^22
+They found that salmonella was widespread with concentrations in 38% of the homes on unsuspected places, such as doorsteps, vacuum cleaners, refrigerators, and a pet lizard. ^22

 The questions we beg to have answered are these: Are the microbes activated in a nontoxic environment?
 Are the microbes active because they are doing a beneficial job?
 If they are, they are supposed to be in our bodies.
 If we change our life style to improve our internal environment, will the microbes still become active?

 Los Angeles Times researcher Emily Green wrote that her foray through Salmonella literature from present to the early 1940s revealed that what was perfectly legitimate _speculation_ in